-We are all becoming increasingly worried about the short and long-term effects of the agricultural chemical herbicides used to control pests of our food crops.
+Many gardeners are becoming increasingly worried about the short and long-term effects of the agricultural chemical herbicides used to control pests food crops.
 Many respected scientists have linked certain cancers and other diseases to the use of non-organic herbicides.
 We have also witnessed a huge decline in insect populations, many of which (ironically) are pest controlling predators.

-So, what can we do as keen, organic gardeners?
-Well firstly, we need to cut down or even better, cut out the use of chemicals in the garden.
+What can we do as keen, organic gardeners?
+Firstly, we need to cut down or even better, cut out the use of chemicals in the garden.
 I know that the easy option is to use cheap-as-chips slug pellets and to spray prized veg with insecticide.
-However, by doing so, we are making things worse by removing the natural pest controls (beneficial insects) that inhabit our gardens.
-We are only making the situation worst and unsustainable.
+However, by doing so we are making things worse.
+By removing the natural pest controls (beneficial insects) that inhabit our gardens, we are only making the situation worst and unsustainable.

 So, it’s all doom and gloom then?
 No, of course not!
-Here are some and organic, natural herbicide & pest control solutions to try in your garden this year:
+Here are some and organic, Natural pesticides for the vegetable garden and herbicides to protect your plants:

 Natural herbicide treatments